Help your fur family thrive - buy our books

 • Conduct an intestinal parasite analysis.
 They obtain a poop sample looking for intestinal parasites (i.e., hookworms, roundworms, tapeworms, etc.).

-Allergies to flea bites are the most common cause but the causes can be varied.
 Treatment protocols are based on the specific cause that has been determined by your veterinarian.
 But one thing to remember, when one allergy is present, often there can be others.
 Therefore your cat may need a combination of treatments.

 • If fleas are the cause, an aggressive flea treatment protocol needs to be done for your cat, their environment, and any other pets in your home.
 This will be a continuous routine done year-round.

-• If your cat is found to have mites, lice, or some other parasite causing the issue, treatment must be done and preventative measures must be put in place.
+• If your cat is found to have mites, lice, or some other parasite causing the issue, treatment must be done, and preventative measures must be put in place.
 Many flea/tick products can help with treatment and prevention.

 • Antibiotics may be needed if skin infections have developed because of the excessive licking, scratching, and biting.